‘God’s Army’ protesters rally in Texas against migrant crossings

 “That river today is a disaster zone,” Jessie Fuentes, who owns a kayak rental business near the Rio Grande, told journalists.
 “It is becoming a military base.”

-“And I’m troubled by that, because this is not who we are.” — AFP
+“And I’m troubled by that, because this is not who we are,” Fuentes said. — AFP